 Looking for a day of excitement fun laser fun?
 Then why not take a look at Laser Quest in Mississauga.
 This awesome indoor laser tag offers a variety of games for children and adults.

-Navigate your way to victory in fog filled arenas, and battle your way through this exciting maze in.
+Navigate your way to victory in fog-filled arenas, and battle your way through this exciting maze.
 A great way to spend your day, filled to the brim with excitement and action.

 5. Old Credit Brewing Co LTD, Mississauga